 You also need to consider the availability of refreshments.
 Is there a bar at the location, is this staffed and how much choice could you have over the available drinks?
 We have a fully stocked and licensed bar, which is staffed by volunteers and which offers flexible opening for your event.
 We can provide wine and champagne and can accommodate any particular drinks needs you may have.

 We also offer an extensive and modern kitchen for your outside caters to use.
-Our kitchen facilities include everything your celebration needs including crockery, cutlery and linen.
+Our kitchen facilities include everything your celebration needs including crockery and cutlery.
 We can work with you to find an outside cater and can recommend local caterers.

 6. Service with a smile.
 When it comes to your wedding, the service you get from your reception provider could make or break your day.
 It’s important that you are able to build up a good relationship with your function organiser.
 Would you like them to be available on the day?
 How much experience do they have and is this important to you?
 On your big day, you want to be free to enjoy your day, rather than worrying about the event.
 At Ashover Parish Hall we have over 30 years’ experience of planning wedding receptions and take pride in everything we do.
 We offer a personal and approachable service and are available throughout your big day to make sure everything runs smoothly.